 The dangers of assuming that others have it easier

-I used to think that there was a magic level where people started getting things handed to them, and life became easy.
-It’s an excuse I’ve used countless times: this thing that is hard for me is easy for that person, because they can hire people to do it/have an assistant/get that thing for free.
+It’s an excuse I’ve used countless times: this thing that’s hard for me is easy for that person, because they can hire people to do it/have an assistant/get that thing for free.
+They get X for free.

-Three years ago, I got an insane promotion and started working with one of my idols, and learned a hard truth: the easy level does not exist.
+Three years ago, I got an insane promotion and started working with one of my idols, and learned a hard truth: The easy level does not exist.
 Instead, different things become challenging.

 • “They’re a staff writer.
 They have a stable income.”
 Once you get hired by a magazine as a full-time writer, you still have to find and pitch ideas to your editor.
 You don’t have tenure; getting fired is always a possibility.
+Rock star writers need to justify their income.

 • “They don’t have to look for clients—clients find them.”
 Once your talents get recognized, you get more responsibilities and need to manage your time better.
 Expectations about what you can deliver skyrocket, and so does stress.